 This audit protocol tool will be used to ensure continuous strong environmental performance and improvement throughout the supply chain.
 To ensure industry usefulness and transparency of the audit protocol tool, the ZDHC Assessments and Audits team worked collaboratively with Sustainable Textile Services, Hohenstein Institute and OEKO-TEX® to create version 1.0 of the audit protocol tool.

-Based on this version 1.0, an audit protocol study was developed and pilot tested at 25 wet-processing facilities in 23 dye house and finishing facilities and 2 washing facilities in Bangladesh, China, El Salvador, India, Taiwan, Turkey, South Korea and the United States.
+Based on this version 1.0, an audit protocol study was developed and pilot tested at 25 wet-processing facilities in 23 dye house and finishing facilities and 2 washing facilities in Bangladesh, China, El Salvador, India, Turkey, South Korea and the United States.
 Key findings from the study are summarised in the Audit Protocol Report released today.

 Feedback from auditors, facilities audited and key stakeholders Sustainable Apparel Coalition (SAC), Outdoor Industry Association (OIA), Leather Working Group (LWG) and the Global Social Compliance Programme (GSCP) is currently being incorporated into version 2.0 of the audit protocol tool.